jekkos/urjtag-st7xxx/README.md

 UrJtag repository clone patched specifically with HUDI support.
 HUDI is a specific Hitachi debug protocol used in the ST7xxx SOCs which will allow to use peek/poke commands within urJtag.

-Primary purpose of this repository is to use it on the Telenet ADB-DC2000 digicorder for box and rsa key extraction.
+Primary purpose of this repository is to use it on the Telenet ADB-DC2000 digicorder for nagravision key extraction.

 To compile use following commands